diannedejesus/debt_tracker/readme.md

 The information contained on this page will be:

 Basic Information
-- current date
+- [X] current date
-- name
+- [X] name
-- start date
+- [X] start date
-- initial balance
+- [X] initial balance
-- amount payed
+- [X] amount payed
-- estimated end
+- [X] estimated end
-- payments made
+- [X] payments made
-- payments left
+- [X] payments left
-- amount left
+- [X] amount left

 Payment History
-- number
+- [X] number
-- date
+- [X] date
-- balance
+- [X] balance
-- paid
+- [X] paid
-- comments
+- [X] comments
-- final
+- [X] final

 #### **Pages Outline**
 - View summary
     - display account summary

 #### **Pages Breakdown**
-- lays out the information in an easy-to-understand format with just the information necessary for the debtor to know how much they owe, how long it will take to pay off and to verify payments.
+- [X] lays out the information in an easy-to-understand format with just the information necessary for the debtor to know how much they owe, how long it will take to pay off and to verify payments.

 ### Additional Ideas
+* [X] Modify so currency is displayed as such
 * Access log: Keep track of case workers' logins, edits, and views.
+Plus changes made to users and debts
 * Letters: This is a wish list item.
 A page that produces a letter for different situations when working with debt accounts.
-* Have the individual case page have an option to switch to another case with out going to list page.
+* [X] Have the individual case page have an option to switch to another case with out going to list page.
-* log changes made to users and debts

 ### Databases
 * Names